terraform-viettelidc/terraform-provider-vcloud/website/docs/r/rde_interface_behavior.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_rde_interface_behavior"
-sidebar_current: "docs-vcd-resource-rde-interface-behavior"
+sidebar_current: "docs-vcloud-resource-rde-interface-behavior"
 description: |-
    Provides the capability of managing RDE Interface Behaviors in Viettel IDC Cloud.
 ---

-# vcd\_rde\_interface\_behavior
+# vcloud\_rde\_interface\_behavior

 Provides the capability of managing RDE Interface Behaviors in Viettel IDC Cloud.

 Supported in provider *v3.10+*.
 Requires System administrator privileges.

-~> Be aware that Behaviors can only be created and deleted when no [RDE Types](/providers/vmware/vcd/latest/docs/resources/rde_type) are using the Interface where they are defined.
+~> Be aware that Behaviors can only be created and deleted when no [RDE Types](/providers/vmware/vcloud/latest/docs/resources/rde_type) are using the Interface where they are defined.
-If you want to use RDE Types with Behaviors, you should use `depends_on` as seen in the example [here](/providers/vmware/vcd/latest/docs/resources/rde_interface_behavior#example-usage)
+If you want to use RDE Types with Behaviors, you should use `depends_on` as seen in the example [here](/providers/vmware/vcloud/latest/docs/resources/rde_interface_behavior#example-usage)

 ## Example Usage